awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 Valid pattern: `^[1-9]{1}[0-9]{0,3}$`

 `ForceDeploy`
-Indicates whether to force the Docker deployment if it fails due to the improper cleanup of the last deployment\.
-The default is `False`\.
+Indicates whether to force the Docker deployment if it fails because of the improper cleanup of the last deployment\.
+The default value is `False`\.
 Display name in the AWS IoT console: **Force deployment**
 Required: `false`
 Type: `string`
 Valid pattern: `^(true|false)$`

 `DockerPullBeforeUp`
 Indicates whether the deployer should run `docker-compose pull` before running `docker-compose up` for a pull\-down\-up behavior\.
-The default is `True`\.
+The default value is `True`\.
 Display name in the AWS IoT console: **Docker Pull Before Up**
 Required: `false`
 Type: `string`